 “You may have never thought about this before,” states Calendar Co-Founder John Hall.
 “But, 100% true.
 Time is the only thing in life that you can never get back once it’s gone.”

 Additionally, valuing time over money will make you happier, more successful, and help build your stellar reputation.
 Also, when you arrive on time and meet deadlines, you’re showing others, as well as yourself, that you respect and value this precious resource.
 As such, you’ll do what you can to protect it, such as eliminating unproductive activities that you can give 100% of your energy and focus on your performance.

 7. Keep your workplace clean.

 Psychologists have found that cleaning can help manage anxiety and stress.
-Also, clutter is also linked to negative emotions like confusion and tension, while clean spaces are associated with positive emotions like calm and sense of well-being.
-And, it also saves us time since we aren’t frequently looking for misplaced items.
+Also, clutter is also linked to negative emotions like confusion and tension, while clean spaces are associated with positive emotions like calm and a sense of well-being.
+And it also saves us time since we aren’t frequently looking for misplaced items.